 - Eco-Friendly Dog Toys and Accessories: Consider eco-friendly toys made from natural materials like hemp or cotton.
 Likewise, choose accessories such as leashes and collars made from recycled or sustainably sourced materials free of BPA, phthalates, vinyl, and toxic plastics.
 Throwing these in the landfill is also toxic to the environment.
 Many companies now provide durable, eco-conscious products that benefit not only your dog but also the planet.

-- Invest in a sustainable dog bed.
-Your dog spends 80% of its time in a day lying down, either sleeping or just resting.
+- Sustainable Dog Beds: Your dog spends 80% of its time in a day lying down, either sleeping or just resting.
 In fact, the adult dog sleeps between 12 and 14 hours per day.
-So, you want a material that provides comfort to your dog, is non-allergenic, and is easy to clean.
-When your dog gets older, you should also look into an orthopedic bed for maximum support and comfort for your pup.
+You'll want to look for sustainable materials that provides comfort to your dog, is non-allergenic, and is easy to clean.
+Here's a list of 9 eco-friendly dog beds.
+When your dog gets older, you could consider an orthopedic bed for maximum support and comfort for your pup.

-- Use non-toxic shampoo.
-Shampoos for humans are not designed for your pets because they have high-acidic contents that are harmful to the skin of your dog.
+- Green Grooming: Consider grooming products that are made with natural, biodegradable ingredients.
+Not only are these less harmful to your pet, but they're also safer for the environment.
+Soaps and shampoos for humans are not designed for your pets because they have high-acidic contents that are harmful to the skin of your dog.
 Their fragrance is also generally too strong for their sensitive nose.
 Non-toxic shampoo, on the other hand, means the product is free of parabens, toxins, and dyes.

-- Take your dog for a walk.
-When you are doing your daily errands, leave the car in the garage and walk instead - but don’t forget to take your dog with you!
+- Dog Walks: When running your daily errands, consider leaving the car in the garage and walk instead - but don’t forget to take your dog with you!
 Not only is this good exercise for your pets, but you also reduce your carbon emissions, as well.
-Of course, just like humans, dogs need their daily exercise for their mental and physical health.
+Of course, just like humans, dogs need daily exercise for their mental and physical health.